-A qualified veterinarian who is currently registered with a State or Territory Veterinary practitioners' registration board or equivalent, as defined in the Export Control (Animals) Order 2004 and is member of LEIMT.
+A qualified veterinarian who is currently registered with a State or Territory Veterinary practitioners' registration board or equivalent, as defined in the Export Control (Animals) Order 2004.

-Reportable Level for a Voyage
+Reportable Level

-With respect to the reportable mortality level for a voyage for a species, the percentage listed below or three animals, whichever is the greater number of animals:
+With respect to the reportable mortality level for a species, the percentage listed below or three animals, whichever is the greater number of animals:

-- sheep and goats: 12 per cent;
+- sheep and goats: 2 per cent;

-- cattle and buffalo, voyages ≥ 10 days: 0.5 per cent;
+- cattle and buffalo, voyages ≥ 10 days: 1 per cent;

-- cattle and buffalo, voyages < 10 days: 0.255 per cent;
+- cattle and buffalo, voyages < 10 days: 0.5 per cent;

-- camelids: 1 per cent;
+- camelids: 2 per cent;

-- deer: 12 per cent.
+- deer: 2 per cent.